31 Cheapskate Handy Hints for the Outdoors

 Corral your clippings

 When trimming hedges, use a plastic kiddie pool to catch clippings, kicking it along as you clip.
 The clippings fall into the pool, making cleanup a snap.
 When you’re done trimming, dump the clippings into your mulch pile. —Matthew Steffano.
-Try these ways to recycle just about anything.

 DIY drip waterer